 Purpose: The AED has determined that a shock is not required.
-The unit will not charge and the SHOCK button will not be enabled.
+The unit will not charge and the SHOCK button on the DDU-100 AED will not be enabled.
 The user will be prompted to begin CPR.

 "Shock advised"

 Purpose: The AED has determined that a shock is recommended and the unit will begin charging in anticipation of delivering a defibrillation shock.
 Analysis will continue during this phase.